 Special Recreational Opportunities

-Motorized wheelchairs are allowed for those deemed safe by an occupational therapist.
+Motorized wheelchairs deemed safe by an occupational therapist are allowed.

 Motorized Scooter Policy

 Motorized scooters are not permitted in the building.

 Visiting pets are encouraged and welcome on a leash.
 They should be parasite-free and up-to-date on shots.
 Pets are not allowed in areas were food is prepared or served.

 Smoking is not permitted.

 In keeping with our philosophy of compassionate, person centered care, Qualicum Manor responds to the spiritual needs of residents and families by providing monthly inter-denominational church services, weekly hymn sings, and services to honour Holy Days.
 Community clergy and pastoral volunteers provide Pastoral care services.
 Individual Pastoral care visits are welcomed at Qualicum Manor.